esmero/archipelago-deployment/docs/ubuntu.md

 #### IMPORTANT

-If you run `docker-compose` as root user (using `sudo`) some enviromental variables, like the current folder used inside the `docker-compose.yml` to mount the Volumens will not work and you will see a bunch of errors.
+If you run `docker-compose` as root user (using `sudo`) some enviroment variables, like the current folder used inside the `docker-compose.yml` to mount the volumes will not work and you will see a bunch of errors.

 There are two possible solutions.
 - The best is to add your [user to the docker group](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04) (so no `sudo` needed).
-- Second option is to replace every `{$PWD}` inside your `docker-compose.yml` with either the full path to your current folder, or with a `.` and wrap that whole line in double quotes, basically making the paths for volumens relatives.
+- Second option is to replace every `{$PWD}` inside your `docker-compose.yml` with either the full path to your current folder, or with a `.` and wrap that whole line in double quotes, basically making the paths for volumes relative.

 Instead of: `- ${PWD}:/var/www/html:cached`
 use: `- ".:/var/www/html:cached"`